welopes/wlx-demo/README.md

     - `wlx.communication.api`
     - `wlx.communication.impl`

-Essas bibliotecas são desacopladas e seguem o padrão de separação entre API e implementação para maior flexibilidade e reutilização.
+These libraries are decoupled and follow the API + implementation separation pattern to promote flexibility and reuse.

 ---

-## 🧱 Arquitetura
+## 🧱Architecture

-Este projeto segue os princípios da Clean Architecture com separação em camadas:
+The project follows a layered architecture:

-📁 domain       - regras de negócio e casos de uso
+📁 domain       - business rules and use cases
-📁 data         - repositórios e fontes de dados (remota/local)
+📁 data         - repositories and data sources (remote/local)
-📁 presentation - UI (Jetpack Compose) e ViewModels (MVVM)
+📁 presentation - UI (Jetpack Compose) and ViewModels (MVVM) 📁 di           - dependency injection modules using Koin
-📁 di           - módulos de injeção de dependência com Koin
+📁 flow         - Defines and organizes the navigation flows between the screens of a specific feature.

-- **MVVM**: Separação clara entre View (Activity/Fragment), ViewModel e dados.
+- **MVVM**: Clear separation between View (Activity/Fragment), ViewModel, and data layers.
-- **Clean Architecture**: Camadas de `presentation`, `domain` e `data`, cada uma com sua responsabilidade.
+- **Clean Architecture**: Layered approach with `presentation`, `domain`, and `data`, each with a single responsibility.

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- Tela de login com autenticação via endpoint HTTP.
+- Login screen with authentication via HTTP endpoint.
-- Comunicação genérica utilizando `OkHttpCommunicationClient`.
+- Generic communication using `OkHttpCommunicationClient`.
-- Armazenamento de token com `wlx.storage`.
+- Token storage with `wlx.storage`.
-- Logs estruturados com `wlx.logger`.
+- Structured logging using `wlx.logger`.
-- Eventos de analytics com `wlx.analytics`.
+- Analytics event tracking with `wlx.analytics`.

 ---

-## 🧪 Testes
+## 🧪 Testing

-Você pode testar o app utilizando um endpoint real ou mockado com serviços como:
+You can test the app using a real or mocked backend, such as:

 - [https://mockapi.io](https://mockapi.io)
 - [https://beeceptor.com](https://beeceptor.com)